akumagamo/pwa-my-checkin/readme.md

 ## Versionnumber 0.1.0 (2020-10-18)
 (***Documentation last update 2020-10-18 20:30***)

-This is a small tool to help with _checking in_ (registering) people, to an Event _local-business_, with ease and now backend.
+This is a small tool to help with _checking in_ (registering) people, to an Event _local-business_, with ease and no backend.
 Data is stored online on the devices, that are used (but it can be exported).

 ![screenhot main menu screen](./readme/screenshot_02.png)